Libya–Sudan relations

-The Libyan–Sudanese relations refers to the long historical relations between Libya and Sudan, both are Arab countries.
+The Libyan–Sudanese relations refers to the long historical relations between Libya and Sudan, both being Arab countries.

 Libya and Sudan share an isolated border along a corner of northwestern Sudan that neither government has ever fully controlled.
 This state of affairs left open the possibility for a variety of real and perceived activities in the region that caused Khartoum to suspect that Libya periodically acted against its interests.
 Conflict between Libya and Sudan has occurred intermittently since relations between the two countries began to deteriorate in 1972.

 Under Colonel Muammar Gaddafi Libya continued to pursue foreign policy directed along ideological and pragmatic lines.
 This resulted in several instances of conflict between the two nations between 1972 and 1976.
 In 1976 Sudan charged that Libya was involved in a terrorist plot against its government.
 This led to a severance of relations between the nations.
 In the late 1970s and 1980s Sudanese and Libyan foreign policy clashed over several regional conflicts.
 These included the Chadian–Libyan conflict, the Libyan–Egyptian War and Libyan support for Ugandan dictator Idi Amin.
 In these cases Libya's conflict with Sudan resulted from Gaddafi's regional goals of pan-Arabism and was heavily influenced by relations with Egypt.
 The Chadian–Libyan conflict in particular influenced the foreign policy of several African countries towards Libya.
 Pro-Libyan supporters were set against an anti-Libyan side which included Sudan and Egypt.
 Some sub-Saharan countries, such as Zaire, supported the anti-Libyan forces in Chad out of fear of a Libyan expansion.
 In 1986 Libya assisted the Mahdi government under Sadiq al-Mahdi to assume power in Sudan, resuming relations between the two nations.
 After this point both nations employed markedly different foreign policy strategies.
 Sudan adopted a non-aligned course, trying to obtain western aid while building better relationships with Arab states.
 This included cooperative ties with Libya.
 Libya began to pursue stronger regional connections, with Gaddafi attempting to increase his influence in the African continent.
 This changed the nature of relations between the two nations.